-Gabrielle glared at Forstchritt, face twisting.
+Gabrielle glared at Fortschritt, face twisting.
 “How… can you say it like it’s nothing?”
 When she received no response, she stepped forward and extended her conductor-gloved hand out towards the moving mass.

 “No!”
 Olive shouted, grabbing Gabrielle’s arm and pulling her back.
 “Don’t!”

 “Your Highness,” Gabrielle said tightly through gritted teeth.
 “That’s not Trystan and Marta anymore.
 If that thing escapes—”